Blog

 Types of Malware

 - Viruses: Viruses attach themselves to legitimate programs and replicate when those programs are executed.
-They can corrupt or delete data and spread to other files.
+They can corrupt or delete data and spread it to other files.

 - Trojans: Trojans disguise themselves as legitimate software but contain hidden malicious functionality.
 They rely on social engineering to trick users into running them.